How Much Does It Cost to Build a House?

 How Long Does It Take to Build a House?

-Time is tricky to call as there are so many working parts.
-Add in the decreased predictability that the pandemic brought, complicating matters further.
-However, on average, it takes from 10 to 16 months to build a house, assuming everything goes as planned.
+When labour shortages and supply chain snafus are removed from the equation, it takes 10 to 16 months to build a house, assuming everything goes as planned.
 That doesn’t include clearing the land or tearing down an existing home.
-It also does not consider the many issues that can arise from bad weather to lack of human resources and delays in materials to challenges with you being able to make decisions promptly.
+It also does not consider the many issues that can arise, from bad weather and delays in material deliveries to the extra time that can add up from delayed decision-making.

 How to Reduce the Cost of Building a House?